-- If the Launch Identify Instrumentor icon (a) and the Run->Identify Instrumentor menu command are inaccessible, you are either on an unsupported platform or you are using a technology that does not support this feature. - If you have the Identify software installed but the synthesis application cannot find it, select Options->Configure Identify Launch.
+- If the Launch Identify Instrumentor icon ( ) and the Run->Identify Instrumentor menu command are inaccessible, you are either on an unsupported platform or you are using a technology that does not support this feature. - If you have the Identify software installed but the synthesis application cannot find it, select Options->Configure Identify Launch.

-In the resulting dialog box, select the instrumentor to use:
+In the resulting dialog box, select the Identify tool to use:

-- Integrated Opens the embedded version of the Identify Instrumentor interface from the synthesis tool. - Classic Opens the standalone version of the Identify Instrumentor interface.
+- Integrated Opens the embedded version of the Identify Instrumentor interface from the synthesis tool. - Stand-alone Opens the stand-alone version of the Identify tools.
+Note that the Identify debugger only runs in stand-alone mode.